-- Preheat flat bottom skillet to medium heat.
+- Preheat a flat bottom skillet to low-medium heat.

-- Put approximately ¼ cup of batter on the hot griddle.
+- Pour approximately ¼ cup of batter on the hot griddle.
 Cook until bubbles form.
-Turn and cook until browned (about 1 to 1 ½ minutes each side).
+Turn and cook until browned (about 2-4 minutes each side).

 - Serve warm with butter and syrup.